 A nuspec file for Octopus Deploy looks exactly the same as one you would create for NuGet itself.
 Mine looks like this:

-In order to use Octopus Deploy from within Teamcity you’ll need the teamcity plugin which can be downloaded from the Octopus Deploy download page.
 After installing the plugin, three new runner type features will be available when creating a new build step.

 I'm just using the Create release option, since this one is also capable of deploying a release to an environment.
 We don't use the Promote release option as we want this to be a conscious, manual, step in the process.